matthewgent/black-scholes-option-pricer/README.md

 pricing model.
 It also provides a heat map for both options showing the sensitivity of option price to both spot price and volatility.

+As a developer to launch the webapp run `python run.py`.

-Simply enter the price of the asset along with the option strike price, the number of days to maturity, the volatility of the asset (σ) and the risk-free interest rate (usually the 10Y bond yield).
+To use the webapp simply enter the price of the asset along with the option strike price, the number of days to maturity, the volatility of the asset (σ) and the risk-free interest rate (usually the 10Y bond yield).

 This project was built as a practice for Python development and is not actively maintained.